cynber/CPSC-210-Doggo-Bingo/README.md

 * As a user, I want to be able to add an arbitrary number of items to my bingo board list.
 * As a user, I want to be able to rename the title and description of my item.
 * As a user, I want to be able to toggle favourite status of my item.
-* As a user, I want to be able to reduce the number of points an item is worth based on how many times it has been found.
+* As a user, I want to edit the number of points an item is worth based on difficulty (3 levels).
+* As a user, I want to know when enough items have been added to make a board.